 Section C. Qualifications

 Persons seeking to serve on the Board of Directors must be Chapter members in good standing as specified in these bylaws.
-All board members are required to maintain membership in the National Society.
+All board members are required to maintain membership in the International Association.

 Section D. Terms

-Executive Council members shall be elected to serve terms of one year.Vice Presidents shall be elected to serve terms of two years.
+The President-Elect shall be elected to serve a term of three years.
+The first year he or she will serve as President Elect.
+The second year will be as President with the understanding he or she will remain on the Board the year after their Presidency to serve as the Past President.
+Vice Presidents shall be elected to serve a term of two years.
 Executive Board members may serve no more than two consecutive terms in the same position.
 The term length for Directors will vary dependent on the position but cannot exceed four (4) years in the same position.

 Section E. Conduct of Chapter Business